tayoky/ceanos/docs/kernel/kernel.md

 The **CeanOS** kernel is designed as a **monolithic kernel**, meaning that all core system functionalities such as process management, memory management, file system management, device drivers, and system calls are tightly integrated into a single unit.

-The `docs/kernel/` folder contains documentation about the functions and files of CeanOS.
+The `docs/kernel/` folder contains documentation about CeanOS.

 ---

 #### **Key Features of CeanOS Kernel**:
-1. **Unified Architecture**: All essential services (scheduling, interrupt handling, device management, etc.) are part of the kernel, making it faster but also less modular than microkernels.
+1. **Unified Architecture**: All essential services (interrupt handling, device management, etc.) are part of the kernel, making it faster but also less modular than microkernels.
 2. **Memory Management**: CeanOS’s kernel is responsible for managing physical and virtual memory.
 3. **Device Drivers**: The kernel directly interacts with hardware devices (e.g., VGA, keyboard, and disk).